Ben-G/Website/content/post/20-beware-of-uikit-visitors.md

 Now we can use this new ability to print the visited view every single time we step into our breakpoint: `po *(id *)($esp+12)`.

 Using this technique I identified that after a new subview is added, the parent view and all of its children are passed to calls of `-[_UITintColorVisitor _visitView:]`.
-This means the complexity of adding a subview with no tint color to a parent view with a tint color is O(n^2) - for each added view UIKit will iterate all of its siblings.
+For each added view UIKit will iterate all of its siblings.

-Why exactly is that happening in that case?
+Why exactly is that happening?
 I have not yet been able to track it down definitely, but I have a bunch more clues that I'd like to share.

 #### Let the Guesswork begin